Joseph Chappell Hutcheson Jr.

 Joseph Chappell Hutcheson Jr. (October 19, 1879 – January 18, 1973) was a United States circuit judge of the United States Court of Appeals for the Fifth Circuit and previously was a United States district judge of the United States District Court for the Southern District of Texas.

-Education and career
+He served as Mayor of Houston from 1917 to 1918.

+Early life

-Born on October 19, 1879, in Houston, Texas, Hutcheson received a Bachelor of Laws in 1900 from the University of Texas School of Law.
-He entered private practice in Houston from 1900 to 1918.
+Joseph Chappell Hutcheson Jr. was born on October 19, 1879, in Houston, Texas, to Mildred Lightfoot (née Carrington) and Joseph Chappell Hutcheson.
+He studied at the public and private schools of Houston and at Bethel Military Academy.
+Hutcheson studied at the University of Virginia, but transferred and graduated with a Bachelor of Laws in 1900 from the University of Texas School of Law.

+Career

+Law practice and Mayor of Houston

+Hutcheson started a law practice with his father.
+He had a private practice in Houston from 1900 to 1918.
 He was chief legal adviser to Houston from 1913 to 1917.
 He was Mayor of Houston from 1917 to 1918.

 Federal judicial service

 Hutcheson was nominated by President Woodrow Wilson on March 29, 1918, to a seat on the United States District Court for the Southern District of Texas vacated by Judge Waller Thomas Burns.
 He was confirmed by the United States Senate on April 6, 1918, and received his commission on April 6, 1918.
 His service terminated on January 26, 1931, due to his elevation to the Fifth Circuit.

 Hutcheson was nominated by President Herbert Hoover on December 20, 1930, to the United States Court of Appeals for the Fifth Circuit, to a new seat authorized by 46 Stat.
 538. He was confirmed by the Senate on January 13, 1931, and received his commission on January 26, 1931.
+Franklin Roosevelt considered Hutcheson for a possible Supreme Court appointment during the early years of his presidency, and never let Hugo Black forget this after losing out thereto.

 He served as Chief Judge and as a member of the Judicial Conference of the United States from 1948 to 1959.
+During this era he ran the court in what has been described as an autocratic manner, while after he stepped down as Chief Judge, Hutcheson sat on only five of the controversial civil rights cases for which the court soon became famous.
+Although he described himself as a Jeffersonian Democrat, Hutcheson was generally not unfavourable to the civil rights decisions of the "Fifth Circuit Four" emerging during the later years of his reign.

-He assumed senior status on November 4, 1964.
-He was the last appeals court judge who continued to serve in active service appointed by President Hoover.
+Due to poor health Hutcheson assumed senior status on November 4, 1964, by when he was the longest-serving federal judge measured by time in active service since the Civil War.
+As of 2025 Hutcheson remains the eighth-longest-serving federal judge by time in active service.
+He was the last appeals court judge in active service appointed by President Hoover, and the last federal judge in active service originally appointed to the bench by President Wilson.
 His service terminated on January 18, 1973, due to his death in Houston.